The Jewish Chronicle

 The newspaper is published every Friday (except when this is a Jewish holiday, when it appears earlier in the week) providing news, opinion pieces, social, cultural and sports reports, as well as editorials and a spectrum of readers' opinions on the letter page.
 The news section of its website is updated several times a day.

-The average weekly circulation in 2018 was 20,141, of which 7,298 were free copies, down from 32,875 in 2008.
+The average weekly circulation in 2024 was 10,082, of which 4,442 were free copies, down from 32,875 in 2008.
 In February 2020, it announced plans to merge with the Jewish News but, in April 2020, entered voluntary liquidation and was acquired from the liquidators by a private consortium of political insiders, broadcasters and bankers.
+The paper's political stance under editor Jake Wallis Simons subsequently moved to the right.

+In 2024, The Guardian reported that some of the newspaper's prominent journalists had quit the newspaper due to its purportedly unknown ownership arrangements and publication of fabricated stories.

 History

 19th century

 The Jewish Chronicle first appeared on 12 November 1841.
-Its first editors were D. Meldola and M. Angel.
+Its first editors were David Meldola and Moses Angel.
 It was issued as a weekly until May 1842, when it was suspended.
 From October 1844, it resumed as a fortnightly, with Joseph Mitchell as its editor.
 In 1847, it became again a weekly newspaper.
 A. Benisch, who became the proprietor and editor in 1855, bequeathed the paper to the Anglo-Jewish Association in 1878, who sold it to its new editor and anti-Zionist Asher I. Myers, Sydney M. Samuel and Israel David.

 In 1881, the leaders of the Jewish community in London were being criticised for not campaigning against the pogroms that were taking place in the Russian Empire.
 Under the leadership of Francis Henry Goldsmid, the pogroms were not mentioned by the newspaper and it was only after the feminist Louisa Goldsmid gave her support following calls to arms by an anonymous writer named "Juriscontalus" and Asher Myers of The Jewish Chronicle that action was taken.
 Public meetings were then held across the country and Jewish and Christian leaders in Britain spoke out against the atrocities.